 The following search engines have similar suggested search options that appear below the search box when you start typing in keywords.

 Depending on your keyword, each search engine will offer different suggestions.

-Most people stick with Google as that is the main search engine to target, but it still doesn’t hurt to get additional keyword ideas from elsewhere.
+Most people stick with Google as it is the most-visited web platform in the world, but it still doesn’t hurt to get additional keyword ideas from elsewhere.

-The next tool up is the commonly referenced Google AdWords Keyword Planner.
+The next tool up is the commonly referenced Google Ads Keyword Planner.

-If you have a Google account and, better yet, an AdWords account, I would suggest signing in to those once you arrive on the Google AdWords Keyword Tool to get better results.
+If you have a Google account and, better yet, an Ads account, I would suggest signing in to those once you arrive on the Google Ads Keyword Tool to get better results.

 To give you an idea, I searched for social media when I was not logged into my account and received 100 keyword ideas.

 I searched for it again when logged in and received more than 600.